Overview of What is Alcohol Intolerance?

 Alcohol intolerance is sometimes referred to as acute alcohol sensitivity.
 It is characterized by an unpleasant and immediate reaction after drinking alcohol.
-The most typical signs and symptoms of acute alcohol sensitivity or alcohol intolerance are skin flushing and a stuffy nose.
+The most typical signs and symptoms of acute alcohol sensitivity are skin flushing and a stuffy nose.
 Alcohol intolerance is caused by a genetic condition in which the body cannot break down alcohol efficiently.
-Alcohol intolerance is not the same as alcohol intoxication.
+It is not the same as alcohol intoxication.

-Alcohol intolerance is most common in Asians.
-Individuals who are suffering from acute alcohol sensitivity accumulate acetaldehyde, the primary metabolite of alcohol, because of a genetic polymorphism that doesn’t allow aldehyde dehydrogenase (ALDH) to metabolize acetaldehyde to non-toxic acetate.
+Alcohol sensitivity is most common in Asians.
+Individuals suffering from acute alcohol sensitivity accumulate acetaldehyde, the primary metabolite of alcohol, because of a genetic polymorphism that doesn’t allow aldehyde dehydrogenase (ALDH) to metabolize acetaldehyde to non-toxic acetate.

 The only way to prevent alcohol intolerance reactions is to avoid alcohol.
 Alcohol intolerance isn’t an allergy.
-However, in some cases, what seems to be alcohol intolerance may be a reaction to something in an alcoholic beverage, such as chemicals, grains, or preservatives.
-Combining alcohol with certain medications (Bactrim and alcohol) also can cause reactions.
-In rare instances, an unpleasant reaction to alcohol can signify a serious underlying health problem that requires diagnosis and treatment.
+However, in some cases, what seems to be an intolerance may be a reaction to something in an alcoholic beverage, such as chemicals, grains, or preservatives.
+Combining alcohol with certain medications can also cause reactions.
+In rare instances, an unpleasant reaction to alcohol can signify a severe underlying health problem that requires diagnosis and treatment.

-If you’re a person who has severe reactions after one or two drinks, you may actually be alcohol intolerant.
+Is alcohol intolerance dangerous?
+If you have severe reactions after one or two drinks, you may be alcohol intolerant.
 Symptoms differ from person to person, but there are some clear signs your body is intolerant to alcohol that you need to know about.
-It’s crucial to identify an alcohol intolerance, as it can have some severe long-term effects over time.
+It’s crucial to identify an alcohol intolerance, as it can have severe long-term effects over time.

-Skin flushing is another extremely common symptom of intolerance.
-This might be caused by a rise in blood pressure due to the ALDH2 gene deficiency.
+Skin flushing is another prevalent symptom of intolerance.
+This might be caused by increased blood pressure due to the ALDH2 gene deficiency.
 When the body can’t break down acetaldehyde, that redness appears on the face and sometimes throughout the body.

 A stuffed or runny nose is one of the most common symptoms of alcohol intolerance.
 Nasal congestion is the result of inflammation in the sinus cavity.
 This is also due to high levels of histamine found in alcoholic beverages, especially wine and beer.

-It’s no surprise that alcohol intolerance can lead to feelings of nausea.
-This is attributed to an increase in stomach acid which irritates the esophagus, intestines, and stomach.
+It’s no surprise that alcohol-drinking intolerance can lead to feelings of nausea.
+This is attributed to increased stomach acid irritating the esophagus, intestines, and stomach.

 Along with nausea, vomiting can occur as well.
 Vomiting is also a sign of drinking too much, but if you feel that you immediately throw up from very few drinks, it’s likely a sign of intolerance.